-While cybersecurity education plays a vital role in cyber attack prevention, may SMEs don’t know this type of training exists.
+While cybersecurity education plays a vital role in cyber-attack prevention, many SMEs don’t know this type of training exists.
 A study conducted by the Cyber Readiness Institute indicated only 46% of SME owners provided cybersecurity training to employees when they moved online in 2020 in wake of the pandemic.
 There’s a good chance that many of the companies in the other 54% didn’t know that the training existed, or where to find it if they did.

 Reasons to Create an Incident Response Plan

 An incident response plan mitigates the risk of a cyber attack.
-With a thorough plan in hand, business owners know that they have a strategy in place to protect their business from cyber attack, steps outlined to recover data and systems, and a well-thought through plan in place to maintain client trust in even the most dire situation.
+With a thorough plan in hand, business owners know that they have a strategy in place to protect their business from cyber-attacks, steps outlined to recover data and systems, and a well-thought-through plan in place to maintain client trust in even the direst situation.

-An incident response plane offers the following a number of potential benefits.
+An incident response plan offers the following a number of potential benefits.